So Douglas Brinkley, presidential historian, is on Fox comparing this Cheney shooting to a duel between Alexander Hamilton and Aaron Burr.

 The eight-year study showed no difference in the rate of breast cancer, colon cancer, and heart disease among those who ate lower fat diets and those who didn't.

-Of course they're not going to call it a failure.
+Of course, they're not going to call it a failure.

 No effect.

-Oatbrand, eat that.
+Oat bran, eat that.

-Oh, you're gonna be healthy.
+Oh, you're going to be healthy.

 The gastrointestinal tract and everything.